0x57Origin/OriginLabs/Blue_Team/Hardening_Baselines/Windows_CIS_Baseline_Check.md

 1. **1.2 Account Lockout Policy.**
 2. **1.1 Password Policy.**
 3. **18.9.3 Include command line in process creation events.** Event ID 4688 is the Windows Security log event that fires every time a new process starts.
 Right now, 4688 shows that, let's say, PowerShell ran, but it does not show what it ran.
-4. **18.10.26 Event Log Service, Log Size.** Default logs are small and overwrite fast, thus deleting data we need later down the line.
+4. **18.10.26 Event Log Service, Log Size.** Default logs are small and overwrite fast, which deletes data we need later down the line.
 5. **9.3 Firewall Public Profile, logging.**

 ### Profiles